isomerpages/moe-outramsec/_school-programmes/Blended Learning/Blended Learning.md

 **BL@School** refers to the time they learn when they are in school.

-Please see the 2022 schedule for BL@Home under the tab TIMETABLE

 Please also visit the INSTRUCTIONS, RESOURCES and TECHNICAL ASSISTANCE tabs for more details, assistance and resources on Blended Learning.